kiboschool/course-industry-experience-1/src/lessons/interviews/assignment.md

 ### Step 1: Find interviewers

 #### Professional mock interviews
 Sign up for a mock interview with a professional here: <a href="https://lu.ma/kibo-mockinterviews" target="_blank">Professional Mock Interview Signup</a>.
-The deadline for booking the first phase of these interviews (at least 1 technical interview and 1 behavioral interview) is **Friday 28th April**.
+The deadline for booking the first phase of these interviews (at least 1 technical interview and 1 behavioral interview) is **Friday April 28**.

 - Interview blocks are one hour, and include a 30-minute practice as well as feedback and discussion
 - After the interview, your interviewer will submit an evaluation